 He is a regular host of many charity events, fashion shows and awards ceremonies.
 His main corporate client is British Telecom, helping in recent years with their campaigns for Comic and Sport Relief, as well as hosting their Hyde Park Olympic coverage in 2012.

 He lives in North London and has recently acquired a cockapoo called Clementine.

 Occupation:Broadcaster, Entertainer, Poet

-Pam has appeared three times for HM The Queen – at the Silver Jubilee Royal Variety Performance in 1977, at a Royal Gala Charity Reception at St. James Palace in 1996, when Pam, as the only entertainer, performed part of her solo stage show, and finally at Sandringham Women’s Institute in 2004, when the Queen attended a meeting of the local WI in her capacity as President of the local branch of the WI.
-Subsequently, Pam was honoured to be awarded the MBE in the Queen’s Birthday Honours of 2004.
+Pam has appeared three times for HM The Queen – at the Silver Jubilee Royal Variety Performance in 1977, at a Royal Gala Charity Reception at St. James Palace in 1996, when Pam, as the only entertainer, performed part of her solo stage show, and finally at Sandringham Women’s Institute in 2004, when the Queen attended in her capacity as President of the Sandringham WI.
+Subsequently, Pam was honoured to be awarded the MBE in Queen’s Birthday Honours of 2004.

-“From the moment that Pam Ayres walked onto the Stage, she captivated her audience with humour, wit, and a perfect sense of timing.
-What was unexpected for me, was the sensitivity with which she described things such as the departure of her son for university, and the arrival of her grandson into her family.
-This session was one of my highlights of Hay Festival this year because I laughed so hard that my stomach ached for hours afterwards, and it is wonderful to witness a true craftswoman practice her art.”
-Review from Hay Festival, 2015
+“From the moment that Pam Ayres walked onto the stage, she captivated her audience – of 1400 people – with humour, wit, and a perfect sense of timing………..
+This session was one of my highlights of Hay Festival this year, because I laughed so hard that my stomach ached for hours afterwards and it is wonderful to witness a true craftswoman practice her art.“ (Hay Festival – May 2015)

 Emma Barnett is an award-winning journalist and broadcaster.